Bailador/Bailador/README.md

 ## Configuration

 Bailador uses a default configuration, but you can customize it, using the Bailador environment variable, or using configuration files.
 You can also change the configuration within your app.
-The Bailador::Configuration can also store custom-specifiy information, therefore please use the `set` / `get` method.
-The order of adjusting the settings is: first the code in your app, second from the configuration files, third from the environment variaible.
-So the settings from the evironment variale `BAILADOR` will finally override what you might have stated in the config files.
+The Bailador::Configuration can also store custom-specific information, therefore please use the `set` / `get` method.
+The order of adjusting the settings is: first the code in your app, second from the configuration files, third from the environment variables.
+So the settings from the environment variable `BAILADOR` will finally override what you might have stated in the config files.

 ```perl6
 # directly